 The executive summary section is a crucial part of any business plan.
 It sums up your entire business; its vision, mission, functioning, and target market.
 It also acts as a pitch for potential investors and can help you get funded if you write this section well.

 An easy tip for writing a good executive summary is to write it towards the very end while writing your business plan, so you can sum up your plan properly.

 In this product and services section, you will include the entities your business is going to serve, your target market, the specialties of your services, your competitive edge, etc.

-For example, as a dump truck business owner, you can note down if your business would deal with the waste disposal of the industrial sector, the residential sector, or the others.
+For example, as a dump truck business owner, you can note down if your business would deal with the waste disposal of the industrial sector, the residential sector, or others.
 You can also add if your disposal methods are eco-friendly or not, ways you use to provide cost-effective services, etc.

 3. Market Analysis

 Carrying out a market analysis serves as the main point of writing a business plan.
 It gives you a clear idea about the industry, helps you spot gaps in the market where your business can fit in, and also in knowing your target audience better.